 The general treatment for autoimmune skin disease is immunosuppression.
-This means that your cat will receive drugs to reduce or attenuate the reaction of the immune system, which is causing the disease.
+This means that your cat will receive drugs to reduce the reaction of the immune system that is causing the disease.
 For many cats, treatment with prednisone or dexamethasone will be sufficient.
-Other cats require stronger immunosuppressants such as chlorambucil or oral cyclosporine.
+Other cats require stronger immunosuppressant medications such as chlorambucil or oral cyclosporine.
 If secondary bacterial infections are present, antibiotics and medicated baths will be used.
 Your veterinarian will determine the optimal treatment plan for your cat's condition.

 What is the prognosis for autoimmune skin disease?

 The prognosis for autoimmune skin disease depends on your cat's specific diagnosis and the severity of symptoms.